 If IEEE 802.11 EDITORs agree that it is a violation of the requiremetns of IEEE-SA, please suggest any proposed wording.

-Straw Poll: IEEE 802.11 EDITORs agree that “…that consists of…” in clause 3 is a violation of the requiremetns of IEEE-SA?
+Discussion result from IEEE 802.11 WG EDITOR’s meeting:

+No changes are needed.
+That sublcause terminology is inline with the guidelines of the IEEE Style Guide and is not bound to the IEEE SA requirements.